-The Company has the following financial liabilities: other financial liabilities
+The Company has the following financial liabilities: subsequently measured at amortized cost.

 Other financial liabilities are recognized initially at fair value plus any directly attributable transaction costs.
 Subsequent to initial recognition these financial instruments liabilities are measured at amortized cost using the effective interest method.
-Accounts payable and accrued liabilities are classified as other financial liabilities.
+Accounts payable and accrued liabilities are classified as subsequently measured at amortized cost.